 One of the obstacles the Veterans present identified was ensuring the verbiage of the Bill would include those that were not in areas that rated hazardous duty pay, but still had burn pits.
 Secondly, to include those who were in theater less than 30-90 consecutive or even non-consecutive days.
 This is important because typically the 30-90 day mark is when most deployed will receive their campaign medal or Sea Service deployment ribbon.
 These criteria can sometimes be waived, but if you were injured prior to that mark or had a job that required short rotations (Special Forces being a prime example), you may have been left out.
-This is why Veterans need to be included in legislation.
+Veterans have lent their insight to guide the legislation verbiage.

 Tim Jensen, CSO and Co-owner of Grunt Style, vowed to unleash a relentless campaign in support of the Bill when the time came to act.
 “We will mobilize the Veteran community to contact their representatives and make our voices heard,” Jensen said during his presentation to the task group.

 Staffers took the revisions of the draft Bill to edit and the task group will reconvene to finalize the proposal.
-“Congress can be an absolute shit show,” Jon Stewart said “but we will do our best to make sure these Veterans are not abandoned.”
+Jon Stewart added, “Congress can be an absolute shit show, but we will do our best to make sure these Veterans are not abandoned.”

-Members of the Vietnams Veterans of America were also present.
+Members of the Vietnam Veterans of America were also present.
 “This is a lot like agent orange,” a statement mentioned throughout the day.
 Agent Orange was a powerful herbicide that impacted a large number of Vietnam Veterans, in much the same way, causing a multitude of illnesses.
 These Veterans waited decades to receive the proper care they deserved.

-Co-founder of Burn Pits 360, Rosie Torres, said she has experienced a lot of denial and lack of accountability by the DoD.
-Rosie’s husband, LeRoy Torres, deployed overseas as military and as a contractor.
+Co-founder of Burn Pits 360, Rosie Torres, said she has experienced a lot of denial.
+Furthermore a lack of accountability by the DoD.
+Rosie’s husband, LeRoy Torres, deployed overseas as military as a contractor.
 On this tour, he became ill due to burn pits.
-As a result, Rosie has attended the Burn Pit symposiums.
-Attendance to these events are closely guarded and often time focus more on denying presumptive accountability to illness that can’t always be explicitly linked to one cause but have been known to be a result of.
+As a result, Rosie has attended many of the Burn Pit Symposiums.
+Attendance to these events are closely guarded and often time focus on denying presumptive accountability to illness that can’t always be explicitly linked to one cause but have been known to be a result of.
 Confusing right?
 Almost sounds like a cover up, but the government wouldn’t do that to it’s brave troops right?

-It is inherently important for everyone of us to call our representatives, write them letters and emails to declare that we demand they provide our service members with the care they deserve after defending our country.
-This is not about party or affiliation, this is about taking care of the most vulnerable among us, the sick, dying and those unaware something is lurking inside of them.
+It is inherently important for everyone of us to call our representatives, write them letters and emails.
+We must declare that we demand they provide our service members with the care they deserve after defending our country.
+This is not about party or affiliation, this is about taking care of the most vulnerable among us.
+Especially, the sick, dying and those unaware something is lurking inside of them.

 Burn Pits 360 maintains a separate burn pit registry from the VA and provides limited resources for those affected.
 Please look for them on social media and sign up for the email list.
 Stay tuned as this situation continues to develop, we are all in this together.
 We also wrote a previous article on the matter, that can found here.

-Editor’s Note: While the story mentions certain Senators by name, we did not mention their political affiliation specifically because it does not matter which side they are for.
-This campaign is aimed at the people in congress who will listen and help become a voice for the cause.
+Editor’s Note: While the story mentions certain Senators by name.
+We did not mention their political affiliation specifically because it does not matter which side they are for.
 We hope to get all sides speaking about this topic and involved with the movement happening to create change.